-In this article, learn how to add a free mailing list subscription form solution to your WordPress website.
+In this article, learn how to add a free solution for mailing list subscription forms to your WordPress website.

 Popular Small Business Email Marketing Solutions